ZeroDark-0/Zero-offline/README.md

 - 🌱 I’m currently learning ...
 C++, C#, Python, DSA, Blender, Unity
 - 💞️ I’m looking to collaborate on ...
 Game Development
 - 📫 How to reach me ...
 Discord and Github
-- ⚡ Fun fact: ...Doing everything instead of becaming a game dev...
+- ⚡ Fun fact: ...Doing everything except making games...

 <!---
 Zero-offline/Zero-offline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.